i05nagai/memorandum/language/english_speaking.md

         * The ministry of trade considered the company to have the best vision for exports.
 * deem
     * to consider or judge
+        * The president asked Congress for authority to take whatever steps he deemed necessary, including the use of force.
     * to consider or judge sth in a particular way
     * The area has now been deemed safe.
         * We will provide help whenever you deem it appropriate.